 A data mart is a specialized and focused subset of a data warehouse, designed to cater to the specific analytical needs of a particular business unit, department, or user group within an organization.
 Unlike a data warehouse, which serves as a centralized repository for the entire enterprise, a data mart hones in on a specific subject area or use case.
 It is curated to contain only the relevant data required for a particular analytical purpose, making it more streamlined and efficient for querying and reporting.

 Data marts offer targeted insights and support faster decision-making within their designated areas, providing valuable and contextually relevant information to their respective users.
-As standalone entities or components of a larger data warehousing strategy, data marts offer a more agile and tailored solution to meet the diverse analytical needs of different business segments.
+As standalone entities or as parts of a data warehousing strategy, data marts offer a tailored solution for the analytical needs of different business segments.

 As a data mart is a subset of a data warehouse, businesses may use data marts to provide user access to those who cannot otherwise access data.
-Data marts may also be less expensive for storage and faster for analysis given their smaller and specialized designs.
+Key difference between data marts vs. data warehouses is that data mart offer cost-effective storage and faster analysis due to its specialized, smaller design.

 Let's dive into differences between a data mart and a data warehouse: